 Chlorhexidine Surgical Scrub-1 gallon $86.69, Surgical Povidine Iodine-1 gallon $24.95

-Due to Ramba’s recent small blowout in her toenail, she needs to have that area scrubbed and soaked.
+Due to small blowouts in her toenail, she needs to have that area scrubbed and soaked.
 These two items have both anti-bacterial and anti-fungal properties, but work better on different strains.
 Topical treatment gets the best results, so these two items are a must to manage the infection and help speed healing.

 Salary for 2 caregivers- $550.00 a week total, for both caregivers

 Although having someone to truly look after and care for Ramba is vital, it is also the hardest thing to raise money for.
-Ramba has 2 caregivers, one from the US, who we worked with at the elephant sanctuary in Tennessee, and one from Chile.
-We stay in close contact with her caregivers, analyzing photos and information, to ensure her well-being.
+Ramba has 2 caregivers, Caro and Conosu, who adore her and offer her all they can while she waits for sanctuary.
+We stay in close contact with her caregivers: talking, analyzing photos and information and changing her care, to ensure her well-being.
 In order to take proper care of Ramba, it is essential to pay attention to many of the little details in her life, and her caregivers do just that.
 Without her caregivers, Ramba would not be in the healthy condition she is in today.
-We are grateful for the care they give Ramba.